archway-network/dapp-examples/README.md

 ## Why are we importing a mnemonic?

-Hang in there, we're working browser extension options for connecting users to Archway dApps.
+Hang in there, we're working on browser extension options for connecting users to Archway dApps.
 We hope to have this option for you soon.